Ernanm280/Azure-network-protocols/README.md

 <br>
 <br>

-**Result**: After re-enabling `ICMP`, I returned to the Windows 10 VM and observed that the ping replies resumed, and Wireshark showed reply packets being received again
+**Result**: After re-enabling `ICMP`, I returned to the Windows 10 VM and observed that the ping replies resumed, and Wireshark showed reply packets being received again.

 > [!NOTE]
 > This shows how NSGs function as a firewall by controlling inbound and outbound traffic, directly affecting connectivity between networked systems.